joeduffy/joeduffy.github.io/_posts/2015-11-19-asynchronous-everything.md

 At the core of our asynchronous model was a technology called [promises]( https://en.wikipedia.org/wiki/Futures_and_promises).
 These days, the idea is ubiquitous.
 The way we used promises, however, was more interesting, as we'll start to see soon.
-Perhaps the biggest difference is you were forced to use them, because there wasn't a single synchronous API available.
+We were heavily influenced by the [E system]( https://en.wikipedia.org/wiki/E_(programming_language)).
+Perhaps the biggest difference compared to popular asynchronous frameworks these days is there was no cheating.
+There wasn't a single synchronous API available.

 The first cut at the model used explicit callbacks.
 This'll be familiar to anybody who's done Node.js programming.
 The idea is you get a `Promise<T>` for any operation that will eventually yield a `T` (or fail).
-The operation producing that may be happening asynchronously within the process or even remotely somewhere else.
-The consumer of it doesn't need to know or care.
-They simply deal with the `Promise<T>` as a first class value and, when the `T` is sought, must rendezvous.
+The operation producing that may be running asynchronously within the process or even remotely somewhere else.
+The consumer doesn't need to know or care.
+They just deal with the `Promise<T>` as a first class value and, when the `T` is sought, must rendezvous.

 The basic callback model looked something like this:

     Promise<T> p = ... some operation ...;

-    ... do some things ...;
+    ... optionally do some things concurrent with that operation ...;

     Promise<U> u = p.When(
         (T t) => { ... the T is available ... },
         (Exception e) => { ... a failure occurred ... }
     );

 Notice that the promises chain.
-The `When` operation's callbacks are expected to return a value of type U or throw an Exception, as appropriate.
+The `When` operation's callbacks are expected to return a value of type `U` or throw an exception, as appropriate.
 Then the recipient of the `u` promise does the same, and so on, and so forth.

-This is [concurrent](https://en.wikipedia.org/wiki/Concurrent_computing#Concurrent_programming_languages) [dataflow]( https://en.wikipedia.org/wiki/Dataflow_programming).
+This is [concurrent](https://en.wikipedia.org/wiki/Concurrent_computing#Concurrent_programming_languages) [dataflow]( https://en.wikipedia.org/wiki/Dataflow_programming) programming.
 It is nice because the true dependencies of operations govern the scheduling of activity in the system.
 A classical system often results in work stoppage not because of true dependencies, but [false dependencies](https://en.wikipedia.org/wiki/Data_dependency), like the programmer just happening to issue a synchronous IO call deep down in the callstack, unbeknownst to the caller.

 In fact, this is one of the reasons your screen bleaches so often on Windows.
 I'll never forget a paper a few years back finding one of the leading causes of hangs in Outlook.
-A commonly used API would occasionally enumerate Postscript fonts by calling the printer.
-It cached them so it only needed to go to the printer once in a while.
+A commonly used API would occasionally enumerate Postscript fonts by attempting to talk to the printer over the network.
+It cached fonts so it only needed to go to the printer once in a while, at unpredictable times.
 As a result, the "good" behavior led developers to think it safe to call from the UI thread.
-Sadly, when the network flaked out, you'd get 10 second hangs with spinning donuts and bleachy white screens.
+Nothing bad happened during testing (where, presumably, the developers worked on expensive computers with near-perfect networks).
+Sadly, when the network flaked out, the result was 10 second hangs with spinning donuts and bleachy white screens.
+To this day, we still have this problem in every OS that I use.

-The problem in this example is the possibility for high latency simply wasn't apparent to developers calling the API.
-It was even more removed because the call was buried deep in a callstack, masked by virtual function calls, and so on.
+The issue in this example is the possibility for high latency wasn't apparent to developers calling the API.
+It was even less apparent because the call was buried deep in a callstack, masked by virtual function calls, and so on.
 In Midori, where all asynchrony is expressed in the type system, this wouldn't happen because such an API would necessarily return a promise.
-It's true, a developer can still do something ridiculous (like an infinite loop on the UI thread), of course, but it's a lot harder to shoot yourself in the foot.
+It's true, a developer can still do something ridiculous (like an infinite loop on the UI thread), but it's a lot harder to shoot yourself in the foot.
 Especially when it came to IO.

-What it you didn't want to continue the dataflow chain?
-This turns out to be a bit of an anti-pattern.
-It's usually a sign that you're mutating shared state.
-But you could do it:
+What if you didn't want to continue the dataflow chain?
+No problem.

     p.When(
         ... as above ...
     ).Ignore();

+This turns out to be a bit of an anti-pattern.
+It's usually a sign that you're mutating shared state.

-In Midori, we didn't let you ignore return values without being explicit about doing so.
-The `Ignore` method here furthermore added some diagnostics to help debug situations where you accidentally ignored something important.
+The `Ignore` warrants a quick explanation.
+Our language didn't let you ignore return values without being explicit about doing so.
+This specific `Ignore` method also addded some diagnostics to help debug situations where you accidentally ignored something important (and lost, for example, an exception).

-Eventually we added a bunch of When-like APIs for different circumstances:
+Eventually we added a bunch of `When`-like APIs for common patterns:

     // Just respond to success, and propagate the error automatically:
     Promise<U> u = p.WhenResolved((T t) => { ... the T is available ... });